 I already have a version of Starry Night on my computer.
-Do I need to remove them before I install?
+Do I need to remove them before I install ?

-No. Starry Night Pro 4.5 will be installed as a completely new program, and you can choose to keep the other version of Starry Night on your computer or remove it.
+No. Starry Night Pro 5.0 will be installed as a completely new program, and you can choose to keep the other version of Starry Night on your computer or remove it.

-If you have an older version of Starry Night Pro, you may have customized your older version in some ways (for example, by adding images, creating custom settings or using the Orbit Editor).
-To transfer this information to Starry Night Pro 4.5, first create a new folder on your hard drive.
+If you have an older version of Starry Night Pro 5.0, you may have customized your older version in some ways (for example, by adding images, creating custom settings or using the Orbit Editor).
+To transfer this information to Starry Night Pro 5.0, first create a new folder on your hard drive.
 Then save all of the customized files in this folder.
-See "Backing Up Custom Data" on page 139 for information on the location of all customized files.
-If you have version 3 of Starry Night Pro, the only changes to the file structure are that the "Starry Night Pro Data" folder is now known as the "Sky Data" folder and the "Custom Images" folder and files are now known as "User Images".
-If you have version 4.0.x of Starry Night Pro, the file structure is identical to the new version.
+See "Backing Up Custom Data" on page 155 for information on the location of all customized files.

-Once Starry Night Pro 4.5 is successfully installed, you can then place your saved custom files in the appropriate folders, overwriting Starry Night Pro 4.5's default files when necessary.
+Once Starry Night Pro 5.0 is successfully installed, you can then place your saved custom files in the appropriate folders, overwriting Starry Night Pro 5.0's default files when necessary.